sebsucmor-alt/OrcaFS-NeotkoCM/README.md

   by-object printing a neighbor object may not exist yet at a given height, so nothing is treated as floor there.

 ### 17a.
-Snap & Drag — auto-rest on the real surface below (2.3.9, extended 2.4.0)
+Snap & Drag — auto-rest on the real surface below (2.3.9, extended 2.4.0 and 2.4.3)

 With **True Objects** on, dragging an object in the viewport can rest it on whatever it is really above, instead of leaving it floating wherever you dropped it.

-Enable it per-session from the object's **right-click menu → Snap & Drag** (greyed out and unavailable while True Objects itself is off — it's a sub-behaviour of True Objects, not a separate axis).
+**Where the settings live (2.4.3).** Click the **magnet icon** in the plate's icon column — under the camera — and a small **Snap & Drag** panel opens with everything in one place: the master switch, **Snap to bed**, and **Move selection as one block**.
+It stays open while you work and closes with its own ✕ or by clicking the magnet again.

+Before 2.4.3 these lived in an object's right-click menu, which meant they were only reachable for the selection that produced *that particular* menu — select several objects and they simply weren't there, which is exactly when they matter most.
+The magnet doesn't depend on the selection, so the problem is gone rather than patched.
+(Snap & Drag is still a sub-behaviour of True Objects, not a separate axis: with True Objects off the panel says so and its controls are greyed out.)

 ![Snap & Drag — dragging an object over another makes it rest on the real surface underneath instead of staying where the mouse was released](docs/images/SnapANDDrag.gif)